juanhenao21/financial_response_spread_year/README.md

-# Market response 2008
+# Response Functions Analysis

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](https://market-response-year.readthedocs.io/en/latest/)

-In this repository, I analyze the market response for NASDAQ TAQ data for the year 2008, however, it is possible to analyze data from other years with the corresponding data.
+In this repository, I analyze the response functions for NASDAQ TAQ data for the year 2008, however, it is possible to analyze other years with the corresponding data.

 I reproduce in the first part the sections 3.1 and 3.2 of the paper